insin/nwb/docs/Configuration.md

 }
 ```

-If provided, this config will also be used to configure the `babel-loader` Webpack loader if there isn't any `query` configuration already specified for it in [`loaders`](#loaders-object).
+If provided, this config will also be used to configure the `babel-loader` Webpack loader if there isn't any other configuration specified for it in [`loaders`](#loaders-object).

 #### `define`: `Object`